serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### Permissions

+At a minimum, writing log entries requires SELECT and INSERT permissions for the log table.
+(SELECT is required because the sink's batching behavior uses bulk inserts which reads the schema before the write operations begin).

 SQL permissions are a very complex subject.
 Here is an example of one possible solution (valid for SQL 2012 or later):

 ```